Anovexdev/anovex-zk-core/README.md

 The platform combines custom ANV address system, AES-256-GCM encrypted key storage, and privacy-preserved transaction hashing to deliver enhanced anonymity for retail and professional traders.

+> **Public Launch:** This repository represents the open source release of Anovex Protocol (November 2025).
+The core protocol was developed internally and is now available for community contribution and transparency.

 **Built with:**
 - Jupiter Aggregator for optimal swap routing
 - Custom privacy wallet infrastructure